 We are also exposed to credit risk on our investment portfolio.
 Credit risk results from uncertainty in a counterparty's ability to meet its obligations.
 We monitor our investment portfolio to ensure that credit risk does not exceed prudent levels.
 The majority of our investment portfolio is invested in high credit quality, investment grade fixed maturity securities.
-As of December 31, 2020 and 2019, none of our fixed maturity portfolio was unrated or rated below investment grade.
+As of December 31, 2021 and 2020, none of our fixed maturity securities were unrated or rated below investment grade.